 Over the years, Daly City has successfully annexed parcels within unincorporated Broadmoor and Colma when initiated by landowners.
 Annexation has also resulted in the concurrent detachment of the annexed areas from the Broadmoor Police Protection District and the Colma Fire Protection District.
-Continued annexation of unincorporated territory within the Broadmoor and unincorporated Colma areas by the City has the potential to provide an equal or enhanced level of services while lowering the overall cost to residents.
-Annexation of these areas (with concurrent detachment from the Broadmoor Police Protection District and the Colma Fire Protection District) should continue to be a high priority for Daly City.
+Continued annexation of unincorporated

+Broadmoor territory within the unincorporated Colma areas by the City has the potential to provide an equal or enhanced level of services while lowering the overall cost to Annexation of these areas (with residents. concurrent detachment from the Broadmoor Police Protection District and the Colma Fire Protection District) are consistent with LAFCo adopted spheres of influence, however the City has a stated policy of not initiating annexation and accepts pre-zoning application from property owners in anticipation of annexation.